jamespresly/MazeEscape-WebAPI/README.md

         state "Client POSTS /mazes" as Post
         state "Client Receives {mazeToken}" as ReceiveMazeToken
     }

-     state "Driver" as Driver{
+    state "Driver" as Driver {
         state "Encoder/Decoder" as Encoder {
             state "Encode and Encrypt Text To {mazeToken}" as EncryptText
         }
         state "Generator" as Generator {
             state "Generates Maze Text" as Generate
         }
     }